CrazyRobMiles/ESP32-Printing-party-camera/README.md

 The code for the camera uses the [Thermal Printer](https://github.com/bitbank2/Thermal_Printer) and [JPEGDEC](https://github.com/bitbank2/JPEGDEC) libraries from Larry Bank which is are excellent free resources.
 Thanks very much.

 Thanks also go to Robot Zero One for their [fridge guard](https://robotzero.one/ttgo-security-camera-pir/) project which provided very useful tips for starting the camera using the PIR sensor.
+## Troubleshooting
+### PlatformIO
+If PlatformIO fails to show you any build or run options for the project, make sure that you have installed the extension and that it is enabled for your workspace.
+Open the file main.cpp in the src folder to trigger PlatformIO.

+If devices are not detected properly you might need to disable other extensions that might try to use the serial port.
+### Bluetooth printer
+If your printer is not picked up by Bluetooth you may need to add it to the list of printers that are detected by the driver.
+See the section "Adding a different printer" above for details of how to do this.
 Have fun
 Rob Miles